 Huge companies like Apple make up a larger part of the index than small companies.
 This type of index is called a Capitalization Weighted Index.

-This means that most of the S&P500 index dividends come from the largest companies in the index.
+This means that most of the index dividend comes from the largest companies in the index.

 Learn more about the mechanics of indices and index funds in this post.